-Music I/II

-This music appreciation course for 9th grade students provides an introduction to the elements, vocabulary, history, and development of music in Western civilization.
+Music I/II (High School, two semesters) This music appreciation course for 9th grade students provides an introduction to the elements, vocabulary, history, and development of music in Western civilization.
 There is also a music lab component in which students are asked to choose an instrument (piano or guitar) and learn to play beginning to advanced level songs.
 Students will additionally have solo recital opportunities.